-After the fight on Salt Creek only Sam Bass, Seaborn Barnes, and Frank Jackson were left of the once formidable gang.
-These men had gained nothing from their four train robberies in North Texas, and were so hard pressed by the officers of the law on all sides that Bass reluctantly decided to leave the country and try to make his way to Mexico.
+After the fight on Salt Creek, only Sam Bass, Seaborn Barnes, and Frank Jackson were left of the once formidable gang.
+These men had gained nothing from their four train robberies in North Texas and were so hard-pressed by the law officers on all sides that Bass reluctantly decided to leave the country and try to make his way to Mexico.
 Through some pretended friends of Bass, General John B. Jones, Commander of the Texas Rangers, learned of the contemplated move.
 He, with Captain Peak and other officers, approached Jim Murphy, who was awaiting trial by the Federal authorities for train robbery, and promised they would secure his release if he would betray Bass.

 The outlaws then fled.
-Seaborn Barnes was shot and Killed, while Bass was wounded but, fled with Frank Jackson.
-However, he was badly injured and died the next day.
-Frank Jackson made his way back into Denton County and hung around some time hoping to get an opportunity to murder the betrayer of his chief, declaring if he met Jim Murphy he would kill him, cut off his head and carry it away in a gunny sack.
+Seaborn Barnes was shot and Killed, while Bass was wounded but fled with Frank Jackson.
+However, he was severely injured and died the next day.
+Frank Jackson made his way back into Denton County.
+He hung around for some time, hoping to get an opportunity to murder his chief’s betrayer, declaring that if he met Jim Murphy, he would kill him, cut off his head, and carry it away in a gunny sack.

-Murphy returned to Denton but learned that Jackson was hiding in the Elm Bottoms awaiting a chance to kill him.
-He then asked permission of the sheriff to remain about the jail for protection.
-While skulking about the prison one of his eyes became infected.
-A physician gave him some medicine to drop into the diseased eye, at the same time cautioning him to be careful as the fluid was a deadly poison.
+Murphy returned to Denton but learned that Jackson was hiding in the Elm Bottoms, awaiting a chance to kill him.
+He then asked permission from the sheriff to remain in jail for protection.
+While skulking about the prison, one of his eyes became infected.
+A physician gave him some medicine to drop into the diseased eye, cautioning him to be careful as the fluid was a deadly poison.
 Somehow, he swallowed a large portion of it and died.
 Most accounts say it was suicide.